 These approaches may help ease pain and reduce inflammation, but medical advice may be needed if symptoms continue.

-If heel pain persists for more than a few weeks despite rest and home care, or if it interferes with walking, work, or physical activity, it is advisable to consult a doctor.
-Ongoing pain may require physiotherapy, orthotics, or other medical treatment.
+If heel pain persists for more than a few weeks despite rest and home care, or if it interferes with walking, work, or physical activity, it is advisable to seek medical attention.
+Consulting an orthopaedic doctor in Singapore can help determine the cause of your symptoms and guide appropriate management, which may include physiotherapy, orthotics, or other treatment options.

-Surgery is seldom required, but may be considered in severe cases where conservative treatment has not relieved symptoms after 6–12 months.
-These procedures typically aim to release tension in the plantar fascia, although recovery times and results can differ between patients.
+Surgery is seldom required, but may be considered in more severe cases where conservative treatment does not relieve symptoms after several months.
+In such situations, orthopaedic surgeries may be discussed to reduce tension in the plantar fascia.
+The decision depends on the individual’s condition, and recovery timelines can vary between patients.

 How tight Achilles tendons or Achilles tendinopathy can worsen plantar fasciitis symptoms and contribute to persistent heel pain.